 PGY3 is full of little moments like this, which remind you that you’ve learned a lot in your three years of residency!
 At the same time, it also puts into focus the vast world of psychiatry yet to be explored.
 One thing I’m actively exploring on the consult rotation is how the same patient can be seen from different levels of explanation, from the neuroanatomic to the biochemical to the psychodynamic.
 It’s great!

 Psychiatry is an incredible field.
-Part of the reason I decided to pursue psychiatry is that growing up, I (perhaps like you) found myself gravitating not towards the hip kids, but the misfits.
 Within psychiatry, I have a particular connection to patients with schizophrenia and psychotic disorders.
 Psychosis is both intellectually fascinating and personally affecting, and there are so many unanswered questions to explore.
 Is schizophrenia one or many diseases?
 How do antipsychotics work, and how can we improve upon them?
 Can schizophrenia be prevented?
 Why does it tend to affect the most disenfranchised in society?
 All these questions I find compelling, and have the opportunity to investigate them during residency with faculty members from MGH, McLean, Harvard Medical School and other institutions as a member of the Research Concentration Program.